hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 * The Map type is viewed only as an associative lookup, and not as a set of key-value pairs

-Java treats backwards compatability as a first class virtue, and so the decisions made at the time cannot easily be revised (and some cannot be changes at all).
+Java treats backwards compatibility as a first class virtue, and so the decisions made at the time cannot easily be revised (and some cannot be changes at all).

 In this context, one primary goal of Java 8 streams was to offer an alternative API that could be used in a more functional style.
 The drawback is that this alternative API is just that - an alternative that is auxiliary to the primary data structures.
 The functional aspects are not, and will never be, reflected on the main data structures.

 The design of the Scala collections, on the other hand, embraces functional programming as a first-class programming paradigm.
-This choice comes at the cost of losing compatability with Java Collections.
+This choice comes at the cost of losing compatibility with Java Collections.

-Of the two distributed computing libraries we're considering, Hazlecast Jet makes the design choice to be Java-first.
+Of the two distributed computing libraries we're considering, Hazelcast Jet makes the design choice to be Java-first.
 This provides the advantages of being familiar to Java programmers, at the expense of carrying over some of the boilerplate and API cruft present in Java 8 streams into the Jet API.
 Jet also needs to plug some of the holes in the Collections API, e.g. by providing tuple classes and working around the problems caused by Java's view of maps.